 The Delaware town’s main feature is its iconic boardwalk that features many fine dining restaurants, stores, historic hotels, tax-free shopping centers, etc.

-Visit Funland for some family entertainment at a small 1960s theme park and enjoy the city in lights during evening hours.
+Visit Funland for some family entertainment at a small 1960s theme park and enjoy the city in lights during the evening hours.

 Escape the city’s hustle and bustle at nearby Cape Henlopen State Park, where you can go hiking through sand dunes and wild beaches.